 The financial statements report certain categories of expenses that are attributable to more than one program service or supporting activity.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include professional management fees, which are allocated on the basis of time and effort, and office supplies and expenses, travel, and other expenses, which are allocated based on professional management fee allocations.
-All other expenses are directly allocated to the program or supporting activity.
+The expenses that are allocated include personnel, which are allocated on the basis of time and effort, and travel, and some office supplies and expenses, which are allocated based on personnel costs.
+All other expenses are directly charged to the program or supporting activity.

-Program Expenses - Material Innovation Institute works to identify and assist companies and technologies in building and improving materials that can replace animal-derived materials (e.g., leather, reptile skin, etc.) in the fashion, automotive, and home goods industries.
-Material Innovation Institute also works to identify potential relationships between investors and companies and technology in order to obtain the funding necessary to make animal-alternative materials more accessible and engages in contracts with brands to assist in increasing their alternative material cache and addressing how the materials can be used.
+Program Services - MII works to identify and assist companies and technologies in building and improving materials that can replace animal-derived materials (e.g. leather, reptile skin, etc.) in the fashion, automotive, and home goods industries.
+MII also works to identify potential relationships between investors and companies and technology in order to obtain the funding necessary to make animal-alternative materials more accessible and engages in contracts with brands to assist in increasing their alternative material cache and addressing how the materials can be used.